 Imagine: collectively, hundreds and hundreds of years of show biz experience on that stage, all stunned and shuffling about.

 It was 36-year-old producer (and Westchester County NY native!!)
 Jordan Horowitz who stepped up.
 He looked into the camera, said there was a mistake, called the rightful winners up on stage.
 After a moment of shocked silence, the room rose.
 As one, they gave him a standing ovation.

 There are those who’d argue it was only a matter of time before inevitably, that wrong would somehow have to be righted.
 But that is exactly the point.

 Jordon Horowitz didn’t wait for the inevitable.
 Immediately, without filters, without time to think about how this would play out, he said and did the difficult thing.
 The right thing.

-Sometimes the hardest part of leadership can just be the one taking those first steps, showing others the way they know they need to go.
+Sometimes the hardest part of leadership can just lie in taking those first steps, showing others the way deep down they know they need to go.

 In the throes of Spring Market, we’d all do well to remember while it’s hard to hear difficult things it’s also difficult to say them.
 Also, sooner is better than later.

 Pre-listing staging consults with The Refreshed Home and Orange Boom help sellers realize their most equity.
 It’s intimate work, where everything tender is on the table.
 But when you’re ready, we know how to get you on the other side of it.